omar-mokht/Interactive-Lab-Hub/Lab 6/README.md

 <img width="890" alt="Screen Shot 2022-10-30 at 10 47 52 AM" src="https://user-images.githubusercontent.com/24699361/198885135-a1d38d17-a78f-4bb2-91c7-17d014c3a0bd.png">

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+**Smart Home Control System**: Utilize MQTT to create a centralized control system for smart home devices like lights, thermostats, and security cameras.
+Users can send commands from a smartphone or computer to control these devices remotely.
+For example, turning off lights or adjusting the thermostat while away from home.

+**Health Monitoring System**: Implement a health monitoring system for elderly or patients with special needs.
+Sensors can collect data like heart rate, temperature, or movement, and send this information via MQTT to caregivers or medical professionals.
+This system can trigger alerts in case of abnormal readings, ensuring timely medical attention.

+**Industrial Automation**: In a manufacturing setting, MQTT can facilitate communication between different machines and sensors.
+This system can monitor machine performance, environmental conditions, or production progress, sending data to a central server.
+It can help in predictive maintenance, process optimization, and ensuring safety standards.

+**Retail Customer Engagement**: Use MQTT in retail environments to enhance customer experience.
+Interactive displays can provide product information, promotions, or personalized recommendations based on customer input or behavior.
+MQTT can also be used for inventory tracking, updating display items based on stock levels.

+**Educational Tools and Interactive Learning**: In an educational setting, MQTT can be used to create interactive learning experiences.
+For example, a science museum exhibit might include sensors and interactive displays where visitors' actions (like pressing a button or walking through a sensor-equipped doorway) trigger informative displays or change the exhibit in real-time.

 ### Part C
 ### Streaming a Sensor